Owls vs. Knights: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Florida Atlantic vs Fairleigh Dickinson Insights & Trends

-- Florida Atlantic has gone 9-1 in its last 10 games, with a 6-4 record against the spread during that span.
+- Florida Atlantic has a 6-4 record against the spread while going 9-1 overall in its last 10 games.

-- The Owls have hit the over in five of their last 10 games.
+- In their past 10 games, the Owls have gone over the total five times.

-- Fairleigh Dickinson has a 6-4 record against the spread while finishing 6-4 overall over its past 10 contests.
+- Fairleigh Dickinson has a 6-4 record against the spread while going 6-4 overall in its last 10 games.

-- The Knights have gone over the total in four of their past 10 contests.
+- The Knights have hit the over in four of their past 10 games.

 - When it scores more than 65 points, Fairleigh Dickinson is 10-13-1 against the spread and 16-10 overall.